browning-lab/flare/README.md

 ### Common optional parameters

 * **probs=[true/false]** specifies whether posterior ancestry probabilities are reported (**default: probs=false**).
-At each marker, the ancestry with the highest posterior probability for each haplotype is _always_ reported in the output VCF file.
+For each haplotype, the ancestry with the highest posterior probability is always reported for each marker.
-If **probs=true**, posterior probabilities for each ancestry, haplotype, and marker will also be reported in the output VCF file.
+If **probs=true**, posterior probabilities for each ancestry will also be reported in the output VCF file.
 Reporting posterior probabilities will modestly increase memory use and computation time and significantly increase the size of the output VCF file.